mlibrary/about-publishing/src/content/stories/deep-blue-ensures-global-use-of-u-m-publications-and-research-data.md

   - ""
 type: story
 ---
 Since Deep Blue Repository and Research Data Services launched under the University of Michigan Library in 2006, it has grown to be a nucleus for the preservation and promotion of the work of University of Michigan scholars.
+[The Deep Blue impact report provides an update on this important platform.](https://drive.google.com/file/d/1tglzTXSxDCvMtUNJGD3GLrfxJRB4NlfA/view?usp=sharing)

 Deep Blue Documents began as a simple dissertation deposit venue and has grown to house over 140,000 pieces of scholarship, including articles, chapters, conference presentations, and other works created by U-M community members.
 Most of the authors who choose to deposit their research with Deep Blue decide to make that content freely viewable and searchable to anyone regardless of institutional affiliation.